Student Advice

 AI (artificial intelligence) has become increasingly popular since 2022.
 Universities have had to find new ways to combat the use of generative AI software such as ChatCPT, where students have been creating essays, personal statements or even dissertations using external AI software.

 The Russell Group of Universities have begun to take their own steps.
-The Russell Group does not allow students to use AI to create work or to complete tasks for them.
-However, the group has begun to accept AI as a means to enhance the student learning experience.
+The group doesn't allow students to use AI to create work or to complete tasks they've been set.

 Russell Groups ranked